Water Filter Types

 Another significant advantage of this filter type is that they often use multi-stage filters that are highly effective at removing water contaminants.

-See my top picks for faucet water filters.
+See our top picks for faucet water filters.

 From researching consumer reviews, we found that some people complained about problems with clogging, leaking or breaking with these water filter types.